komisra/privacy-digital-age/README.md

 - `federated_learning.py`

   using tensorflow, understand how federated learning is impacted by the participation of worker nodes/clients how do the # of training epochs impact accuracy

+**NOTE** THIS IS A JUPYTER NOTEBOOK VISUALIZATION, MAY NEED FURTHER CONFIGURATION

 project3
-- `statistical_parity.py
+- `statistical_parity.py`

   identify the statistical parity specific protected groups

+Above files are python scripts; needed resources are in respective folders so just run

+`python3 unique_third_party_domains.py`

+to view expected results